surfstudio/surf-flutter-app-template/docs/splash.md

 For versions 12 and above, the required file will be prepared from the images `splash_android12.png` and `splash_dark_android12.png`

-Basic files should be prepared by designers.
+Designers should prepare basic files.

 ### Configuring image generation